• Skip to primary navigation

 Notes

-• To prevent a watery casserole - drain your canned tuna very well.
+• To prevent a watery casserole: Drain your canned tuna very well.
 If rinsing your broccoli, pat dry before adding to casserole.

-• Alfredo sauce will separate if reheated - this dish does not do well as a leftover.
+• Leftovers: Alfredo sauce will separate if reheated - this dish does not do well as a leftover.

 Nutrition Estimate